 New Mexico Prenuptial and Postnuptial Agreements

-If you’re trying to decide whether or not to create a New Mexico pre- or postnuptial agreement, you’ll need to understand what these types of contracts can and can not do for you.
+If you’re trying to decide whether or not to create a New Mexico prenuptial or postnuptial agreement, you’ll need to understand what these types of contracts can and can not do for you.
 For instance, a prenuptial agreement can define who gets what in case of divorce, but it cannot speak to future child custody rights.
-It is very important that your agreement contain only what is legally allowable; legally inappropriate or illegal clauses could cause a judge to reject your entire agreement.
+It is very important that your agreement contains only what is legally allowable; legally inappropriate or illegal clauses could cause a judge to reject your entire agreement.

 New Mexico Financial & Family Law can assist you and your partner in understanding all of the legal issues and boundaries involved in prenuptial and postnuptial agreements in Albuquerque and the entire state of New Mexico.
 We can also assist you by explaining the financial and emotional benefits that can be derived by properly prepared and executed prenuptial or postnuptial agreements.

 A prenuptial agreement (“prenup” for short) is a written contract created between two people before they are married.
 A prenup typically lists all of the property each person owns (as well as any debts) and specifies what each person’s property rights will be after the marriage.